clstrfcuk/wp-content/plugins/artiss-transient-cleaner/readme.txt

 = Have WordPress not done anything, then? =

 Yes, they implemented the clearing down of all transients upon a database upgrade.
-However, they don't optimise the table after, which this plugin does.
-So we have retained our version of this funcionality.
+If you have a multisite installation.
+And you're on the main site.
+They don't optimise the table after either, which this plugin does.

 This could mean that the WordPress may run and ours as well but, well, if it's already been cleared then the second run isn't going to do anything so it doesn't add any overheads - it just ensures the optimisation occurs, no matter what.

 = How often will expired transients be cleared down? =

-It runs alongside the existing trash deletion, which is timed to run once a day.
-However, it will also run whenever you activate the plugin, ensuring that you can immediately test the results.

-= Even after performing the scheduled housekeeping there are still expired transients left =

-This can happen when transients become "orphaned".
-Each transient consists of 2 record - one holds the expiry time and the other the actual data.
-If one is removed without the other then this will then cause problems for the scheduled housekeeping.

-In this situation the Database Upgrade run, which removes all transients even if they're orphaned, will be the solution.
+Once a day and, by default, at midnight.
+However, the hour at which is runs can be changed in the settings screen.

+It should be noted too that this will only run once the appropriate hour has passed AND somebody has been onto your site (with anybody visiting, the scheduler will not run).

+= In the administration screen it sometimes refers to the number of transients and other times the number of records.
+What's the difference? =

+A transient may consist of one or more records (normally a timed transient - the type that expires - has two) and without checking and matching them all up it can sometimes be hard to work out.
+So, where possible, we'll tell you the number of transients but, where we can't, we'll refer to the number of records on the database.

 == Screenshots ==

 1. Administration screen showing contextual help screen

 == Changelog ==

+= 1.4.1 =
+* Bug: Awww... biscuits.
+I was being smart by including a call to a function to check something without realising you have to have WordPress 4.4 for it to work.
+Thankfully, it's not critical so I've removed it for now and will add a "proper" solution in future

+= 1.4 =
+* Enhancement: Re-written core code to work better with multisite installations
+* Enhancement: Administration screen re-written to be more "in keeping" with the WordPress standard layout.
+More statistics about cleared transients are also shown
+* Enhancement: Instead of piggy-backing the housekeeping schedule (which some people turn off) I've instead implemented my own - it defaults to midnight but, via the administration screen, you can change it to whatever hour floats your boat
+* Enhancement: For those nerdy enough that they want to code links to our amazing cleaning functions, we've added some super whizzy hooks.
+Check the instructions about for further details
+* Maintenance: This is now a Code Art production, so the author name has been updated and the donation link (including matching plugin meta) ripped out.
+I for one welcome our new overlords.
+* Maintenance: Renamed the functions that began with atc_ to tc_
+* Maintenance: I admit it, I've been naughty.
+I've been hard-coding the plugin folder in INCLUDES.
+Yes, I know.
+But I've fixed that now
+* Maintenance: I've validated, sanitized, escaped and licked the data that's sent around the options screen.
+Okay, I didn't do that last one
+* Bug: Some PHP errors were vanquished

 = 1.3.1 =
 * Maintenance: Added a text domain and domain path